kshitizgupta/InterviewPreparation/articles/cassandra.md

 data centres is supported.
 Failed nodes can be replaced with no down time.
 You dont ever lose data

 ## Performant
 Its super fast.
 With no single point of failure.
-No reliance on master node or anthing as every node is independent of each other.
+No reliance on master node or anything as every node is independent of each other.
 Every node is identical.

 ## Scalable
-Some of the lasrgest prod deployment includes apples with over 75000 nodes storing over 10PB of data Netflix with about 2500 nodes with 450TB of data 1trillion requests per day.
+Some of the largest prod deployment includes apples with over 75000 nodes storing over 10PB of data Netflix with about 2500 nodes with 450TB of data and 1 trillion requests per day.

 ## Durable
 Its durable.
 We dont lose the data even if a data centre goes down.

 ## Elastic
-Read and write throughputs increase linearly as new machines are added to the cluster with no downtime or interruptions to the application.
+Read and write throughput increase linearly as new machines are added to the cluster with no downtime or interruptions to the application.

 # CAP Theorem